lauraminayaa/Consulting_Firm_Case/README.md

-Certainly!
-Here’s your README.md, formatted for maximum impact and clarity for recruiters.
-I’ve added bold section headers, bullet points, and improved readability for a professional portfolio presentation.

----

 # **Uncovering Profitability: A Power BI Case Study**

 This project showcases a complete data analysis workflow—from raw data extraction to a comprehensive Power BI dashboard—aimed at uncovering true profitability and providing actionable business insights.